dileepajay/CODBOTS_ROM/README.md

 # ii_ROM Library for EEPROM Management

-The ii_ROM library is designed for efficient and structured data storage in the EEPROM of ESP32 microcontrollers.
-It provides an easy-to-use interface for storing and retrieving data, suitable for a variety of applications that require persistent data storage.
+The ii_ROM library is a versatile and efficient EEPROM management tool for ESP32 microcontrollers, ideal for diverse and persistent data storage needs.
+It supports various data types including integers, floats, and strings, and allows for structured data organization with customizable slots.
+Key features include easy-to-use interfaces for reading and writing data, dynamic memory allocation for different data types, and reliable data integrity checks.
+Whether for basic data storage or complex data handling tasks, ii_ROM ensures optimal EEPROM utilization and flexibility in a wide range of applications.

 #### EEPROM Memory Layout for `ii_ROM` Library